khofstadter/navigatingthedigitalworld.com/README.md

 # Navigating the Digital World
 ## Tasks
 ### by week 6 (presentations, self and peer review)
+- ask students not seen at all to stay for the ASH

+### by week 7
+- select more work from last year to analyze
+- draft a diagramm of the fields

 ### by week 8 (reading week)
 - emphasize that this website is also in progress in order to demonstrate progress (e.g. the change of images, lists made into prose, etc.)